mwong510ca/Algorithm-26WayRadixTrie-Boggle/README.md

 ### GUI design

-The GUI is writtern in pyqt5.
+The GUI is writtern in pyqt5, using [py4j] connected to dictionary support in java.
 It starts with a 4x4 Boggle board with OSPD US dictionary.
 Player may change the Boggle size and dictionary from the menu bar.

 Simply click the button to start a new game.
 It will count down 3 mins for 4x4 and 5x5 board, and 4 mins for 6x6 board; and display the possible maximum scores.
 The game will terminate either run out of time or the player found all words.